design-first/system-designer-documentation/docs/Edit a Model.md

 This new method has one parameter, **param**, of type **any** that is not mandatory and has **null** for default value.
 This method returns a result of type **any**.
 You can then edit all this configuration.

+In the configuration object of a *method* you have:

+- **description : string**, comments about the method.
+- **params : array**, the parameters of the method.
+A parameter is defined by a configuration object that has for properties:
+  - **description : string**, comments about the parameter.
+  - **name : string**, the name of the parameter.
+  - **type : string|array**, the type of the parameter.
+  - **mandatory : boolean**, *true* if the parameter is mandatory when invoking the method.
+  - **default: any**, default value of the parameter.
+It needs to have the type defined in **type** property.
+- **result : string|array**, the type of the returned value.

 ## Edit an event

 When you define in the schema an **event**, a configuration will be then added in the model.
 For example, if you have added in the schema:

 ```json
 {